batatas-fritas/scp-294/README.md

     place_tantrum: false
     # Whether or not the player receives HP.
     heal_amount: 0
+    # How much damage the player will take on consuming the drink
+    damage_amount: 0
+    # Whether or not the player receives passive regeneration.
+    regeneration:
+    # Rate of the regeneration.
+      rate: 0
+      # Duration of the regeneration.
+      duration: 0
     # Whether or not the player gets teleported to pocket dimension.
     teleport_to_pocket_dimension: false
+  scaling_options:
+  # How much the player should be scaled on x-axis
+    x: 1
+    # How much the player should be scaled on y-axis
+    y: 1
+    # How much the player should be scaled on z-axis
+    z: 1
+  role_manager_options:
+  # Whether or not the player should change roles.
+    player_change_roles: false
+    # Roles the player will be able to turn to.
+It will choose one randomly.
+If there is only one it will choose that one.
+    roles: []
   spawn_properties:
     limit: 0
     dynamic_spawn_points: []